Damian Barr: Books

 Barr's second book is Maggie & Me, a memoir of growing up in small-town Scotland during the Thatcher years.
 Bloomsbury acquired the book at auction in July 2010 and it was published in the UK in April 2013 winning him Stonewall Writer of the Year, Sunday Times Memoir of the Year and the Paddy Power Political Satire Award.
-It was a Radio 4 Book of the Week.
+It was a BBC Radio 4 Book of the Week.
 It has been optioned by STV and is being adapted for television by Andrea Gibb – Barr will also be a writer on the series.

-In 2016 Bloomsbury pre-empted Barr's debut novel You Will Be Safe Here.
+In 2016, Bloomsbury pre-empted Barr's debut novel You Will Be Safe Here.
 In 2017 Barr received an award from the Arts Council England to complete research on his novel in South Africa.
 In 2018 Barr received a University of Otago Scottish Writers Fellowship, which saw him based at the Pah Homestead in Auckland, New Zealand where he edited the novel.
 You Will be Safe Here was published internationally on 4 April 2019 and was shortlisted for several major awards (see below).
-It featured as a BBC Radio 4 Book at Bedtime, and confirmed Barr's reputation as one of the leading LGBTQI+ writers in the world today.
+It featured on BBC Radio 4's Book at Bedtime, and was critically acclaimed.

 Broadcasting and journalism

 Barr has been a columnist for The Times, Sunday Times and The Big Issue, and wrote the travel column Novel Destinations for High Life Magazine.
 In 2016 he was Highly Commended by BSME as Columnist of the Year.
-From 2014 to 2017 he wrote BarrFly, the Sunday Times magazine's drink column.
-From 2008 -2018 he was Literary Editor of Soho House.
+From 2014 to 2017 he wrote BarrFly, The Sunday Times' drink column.
+From 2008–2018 he was Literary Editor of Soho House.

-He is a frequent guest on BBC Radio 4 and has hosted Front Row – Dolly Parton, Javier Marías and Brad Pitt were among his interviewees.
+He is a frequent guest on BBC Radio 4 and has hosted Front Row, with interviewees including Dolly Parton, Javier Marías and Brad Pitt.
 In 2016 he hosted his first half-hour documentary on BBC One revealing The Writers of Rye produced by Factory Films.
-In October 2019 Barr was on Sky Arts co-hosting the first ever live coverage of the Cheltenham Literature Festival along with Andi Oliver, Miquita Oliver and Simon Savidge.
+In October 2019, Barr was on Sky Arts co-hosting the first ever live coverage of the Cheltenham Literature Festival along with Andi Oliver, Miquita Oliver and Simon Savidge.
 As well as co-hosting with Andi in the studio he presented the Book Banquet, in which prominent writers recommended a range of books, and he diagnosed the reading habits of a variety of festival guests as the Book Doctor.

-During the first lockdown in 2020 Damian devised and hosted Shelf Isolation, produced by IWC for BBC Scotland and BBC iPlayer.
-Damian brought books back to television in 2019 with The Big Scottish Book Club (produced by IWC for BBC Scotland).
+In 2019, Barr hosted The Big Scottish Book Club (produced by IWC for BBC Scotland).
 The series returned in 2020 for a longer run, which was broadcast at the end of 2020.
-The show featured Janice Galloway, Marian Keyes, Graham Norton, David Nicholls, Jojo Moyes, Neil Gaiman and Sathnam Sanghera, among many others.
+The show featured Janice Galloway, Marian Keyes, Graham Norton, David Nicholls, Jojo Moyes, Neil Gaiman and Sathnam Sanghera, among others.
+During the first COVID-19 lockdown in 2020, Barr devised and hosted Shelf Isolation, produced by IWC for BBC Scotland and BBC iPlayer.